-Dartlo is a tiny village in Tusheti, dominated by medieval defense towers typical of the area.
-Located at 2,000 meters above the sea level, Dartlo is almost deserted most of the year.
-Due to the hard climate conditions, the Tushs head into lowlands during winter months and go back only in summer.
+A heritage village in the Tusheti region, tiny Dartlo is dominated by medieval defence towers.
+Beautiful, yes, but Dartlo is deserted for most of the year.
+Due to the harsh climate, the village inhabitants head into the lowlands during the winter months and only return in summer.